Input files¶

 }

-beta is the relative bearing between the own ship and the target ship as seen from the own shop, given in degrees.
+beta is the relative bearing between the own ship and the target ship as seen from the own ship, given in degrees.

 Example 2: Minimum specified situation: